open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 At the root span, the `R` value must be generated as follows:

 * If the new random flag in the `traceparent` is set, then there is no action required.
-In this case, the tracestate header will not have the `rv` key.
+In this case, the tracestate header will not have the `rv` key, and the last 56 bits of the traceid will be used as the source of randomness.
 For more info on this new flag, see [the W3C trace context specification](https://w3c.github.io/trace-context/#trace-id).
 * If not, `R` MUST be generated as a random value in the range `[0, (2**56)-1]` and added to the Tracestate header with key `rv`.

 Although less common, there are circumstances where trace-id randomness is inadequate (for example, when sampling a group of traces together); in these cases, an `rv` value is required.